Darwinian anthropology

 Darwinian anthropology describes an approach to anthropological analysis which employs various theories from Darwinian evolutionary biology.
-Whilst there are a number of areas of research that can come under this broad description (Marks, 2004) some specific research projects have been closely associated with the label.
+Whilst there are a number of areas of research that can come under this broad description some specific research projects have been closely associated with the label.
 A prominent example is the project that developed in the mid 1970s with the goal of applying sociobiological perspectives to explain patterns of human social relationships, particularly kinship patterns across human cultures.

 This kinship-focused Darwinian anthropology was a significant intellectual forebear of evolutionary psychology, and both draw on biological theories of the evolution of social behavior (in particular inclusive fitness theory) upon which the field of sociobiology was founded.

 Overview

-In 1974 the biologist Richard D. Alexander published an article The Evolution of Social Behavior which drew upon W.D.Hamilton's work on inclusive fitness and kin selection and noted that:
+In 1974 the biologist Richard D. Alexander published an article The Evolution of Social Behavior which drew upon W. D. Hamilton's work on inclusive fitness and kin selection and noted that:

 Amongst other suggestions, Alexander suggested that certain patterns of social cooperation documented by ethnographers, in particular the avunculate ('mother's brother') relationship, could be explained in reference to individuals pursuing a strategy of individual inclusive fitness maximization under conditions of low certainty-of-paternity.
 This hypothesis was subsequently taken up and elaborated in a series of studies by other Darwinian anthropologists:

 Ultimately these analyses were considered unsuccessful, and were specifically criticized by other sociobiologists on a number of grounds.
 One problem was said to be that interpreting inclusive fitness theory to imply that individuals have evolved the characteristic of pursuing strategies to maximize their own 'inclusive fitness' is erroneous; the theory should instead be interpreted to describe selection pressures on genes:

 A related problem was that, in assuming that individuals simply operate as inclusive fitness maximizing agents, any investigation of the proximate psychological mechanisms that mediate social behaviors was ignored.
 Symons made this observation in his 1989 Critique of Darwinian Anthropology:

 Symons, along with Tooby and Cosmides, were amongst the founders of the emerging school of evolutionary psychology, whose aim has been to focus more on these hypothesized proximate psychological mechanisms.